 Political discussions with kids weren’t the strongest suit of my family.

 Whenever discussions arise, we were ordered to stay in another place.

-However, that didn’t stop me from being inculcated with the myths surrounding Ferdinand Marcos (FM) and Martial Law (ML).
+However, that didn’t stop me from inculcating the myths surrounding Ferdinand Marcos (FM) and Martial Law (ML).

-And growing up in an environment where my relatives benefited from ML didn’t help either, in promoting critical thinking in the family.
-(Critical thinking in the sense that one is also able to take a stand to argue for an issue and afterwards take up the opposite stand)
+And growing up in an environment where my relatives benefited from ML didn’t help promote critical thinking in the family.
+(Critical thinking in the sense that one is also able to take a stand to argue for an issue and afterward take up the opposite stand)

-I was indoctrinated from a very young age that Ferdinand Marcos was the real hero of EDSA, (I know, I know don’t roll your eyes just yet) that Martial Law was heaven for the Philippines, that Cory and Ninoy Aquino were EVIL people.
+I was indoctrinated from a very young age that Ferdinand Marcos was the real hero of EDSA (I know, I know don’t roll your eyes just yet), that Martial Law was heaven for the Philippines and that Cory and Ninoy Aquino were EVIL people.

-Whenever I ask why, my relatives would answer- it was because Marcos said so, and because THEY too said so, and that’s the end of it.
+Whenever I ask why, my relatives would answer, Marcos said so, and because THEY too said so, and that’s the end of it.

 I would hate the color yellow and would look condescendingly at it every chance I get.

-Give that mindset and worldview ten years, and you will find yourself a full-fledged Marcos apologist.
+Give that mindset and worldview ten years or more, and you will find yourself a full-fledged Marcos apologist.

 Sort of what one would call in the U.S. a white supremacist, I guess…

-I was also trained to look at the “Golden Age” of Marcos in an era where the grownups are the only source of information, never mind that the school system never brought up the history of Martial Law at all, which also didn’t help either.
+I was also trained to look at Marcos’s “Golden Age” in an era where the grownups are the only source of information.
+Never mind that the school system never brought up the history of Martial Law for whatever reason they didn’t; I can only guess.

-Apparently most of my history teachers think that Philippine History ended after World War 2, the only ones who talked to me about Martial Law in a hush as if being careful not to have anyone hear them and of course outside of the school curriculum were both U.P.
+Most of my history teachers think that Philippine History ended after World War 2, the only ones who talked to me about Martial Law in a hush as if being careful not to have anyone hear them and, of course, outside of the school curriculum were both U.P.
 Alumni.